Implementation Science Concentration

 Donna Spiegelman, Sc.D., Director

 Implementation science is an emerging interdisciplinary field that focuses on improving the adoption, delivery, and sustainability of proven health interventions in routine clinical and public health practice.
-Using various methods from the clinical and population sciences and from the engineering and social sciences, implementation science seeks to produce generalizable knowledge about how to introduce and sustain innovations to make public health programs more effective, efficient, and equitable.
-The curriculum outlined below will enable students pursuing the Implementation Science Track to build competency in the four methodological areas described in detail below.
+Using various methods from the clinical and population sciences and the engineering and social sciences, implementation science seeks to produce and disseminate generalizable knowledge about how to make public health programs more effective, efficient, and equitable.
+The curriculum outlined below will enable students to build competence across the four methodological areas described below.

 Teaching implementation science aligns well with the School of Public Health’s mission to link science and society.
-The curriculum builds on the Master’s in Public Health core curriculum, which introduces foundational concepts for the Implementation Science Track during Biostatistics in Public Health (PUBH 505), Social Justice and Health Equity (PUBH 507), Foundations of Epidemiology for Public Health (PUBH 508), and Health Policy and Health Care Systems (PUBH 510).
-The track also capitalizes on the implementation science expertise at the Center for Methods in Implementation Science (CMIPS) and in other parts of the school by integrating existing courses as electives.
+The concentration builds on the Master’s in Public Health core curriculum in biostatistics, epidemiology, ethics, health equity, and health policy, and complements each department’s course requirements.
+It also capitalizes on implementation science expertise at the Center for Methods in Implementation Science (CMIPS) and in other parts of the school by integrating existing courses as electives.
 Graduates will be well-prepared to pursue high-impact careers in implementation research or practice, areas with rapidly growing demand in the US and globally.

 1. Fulfillment of all degree and departmental requirements

-2. Successful completion of at least five and a half course units following the distribution requirements below.
-Courses taken for credit in the track may include classes required by the student’s home academic department for the M.P.H. degree
+2. Successful completion of all core courses and four electives in accordance with the distribution requirements below.
+Courses taken for credit in the concentration may include classes required by the student’s home academic department for the M.P.H. degree

 3. Completion of a thesis incorporating implementation science (optional but encouraged)